CSGuides/grad-job-guide/_interviewing/phoneScreen.md

 so that she could refer to them if needed.

-In our experience, screenings typically last 20-40 minutes, and are conducted over phone or video conferencing.
+In our experience, screenings typically last 20-40 minutes, and are conducted via video conferencing.
 You will often start by introducing yourself and your research (some institutions may ask you to prepare slides).
 Then, for the next 10-15 minutes, your interviewers will ask you questions about your career goals and research.
 Finally, the last